 Even if you’re hiking with a group, it pays to leave your plan with a friend or relative – someone you can trust.
 If something unexpected happens, it could save your life.

 Trail mix is, ironically, not always the best choice.
 Oily, fatty foods like nuts are hard to digest when your body’s directing oxygen elsewhere – sport bars like Clif Bar, Zone Bars, etc., will do the trick.
 Also, it’s hard to beat a good old peanut butter and jelly sandwich.

 No doubt, never take new boots on a long hike.
 In fact, always give them time to break in before you really go for a big trip, your feet will thank you throughout your hiking trip.

 Hiking is an amazing activity.
-With these tips, you should be well on your way!
+With these Hiking Tips and Tricks, you should be well on your way!